textileio/papers/draft.md

 Models provide bounded context that can be roughly compared to an aggregate root in DDD [@evansDomaindrivenDesignTackling2004a].

+Models
-Models : Models are part of an Store's public-api.
+: Models are part of an Event Store's public-api.
 Their main responsibilities are to store instances of user-defined schemas, and operate on Entities defined by said schema.

+Actions
-Actions : Every update to local and shared (i.e., across Peers) state happens via Actions.
+: Every update to local and shared (i.e., across Peers) state happens via Actions.
 Actions are used to describe *changes to an application state*  (e.g., a photo was added, an item was added to a shopping cart, etc).
 Models are used to create Actions.